-In the latest instalment of our ‘Transformational Leaders’ series, Christina Hargreaves, Consultant in Berwick Partners’ Not for Profit Leadership Practice, talks to Hugh Fenn, Executive Director of UK Services at Leonard Cheshire, about his transition from a corporate role to the not for profit sector, and the difference he has been able to make since joining Leonard Cheshire in November 2016.
+In the latest instalment of our ‘Transformational Leaders’ series, we talk to Hugh Fenn, Executive Director of UK Services at Leonard Cheshire, about his transition from a corporate role to the not for profit sector, and the difference he has been able to make since joining Leonard Cheshire in November 2016.

 Hugh is responsible for leading the delivery of social care services to disabled people in the UK.
 I first met Hugh earlier this year when we discussed how the world of social care for disabled people is evolving and being challenged, both financially and socially.
 In a world where the public resources available for care are ever more constrained, Hugh’s role is to help deliver Leonard Cheshire’s aim to change the lives, opportunities and ambitions of disabled people by developing projects and services.